nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/localization.md

 ![Fields](_static/localization/fields.jpg)

-- On the *Standard tab* enter the text which will be displayed to customers if the localized fields are not specified.
+- In the *Standard tab* enter the text which will be displayed to customers if the localized fields are not specified.
-- On the *tabs with language names* enter the localized text.
+- In the *tabs with language names* enter the localized text.